auth0/open-source-template/GENERAL-CONTRIBUTING.md

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

-- To report security vulnerabilities, please follow [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues instead of creating an Issue or PR in this repo.
+- To report security vulnerabilities, please use our [Responsible Disclosure Program](https://auth0.com/whitehat) which is monitored by our security team.
 - Search for existing Issues and PRs before creating your own.
 - We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.
 - If you've never contributed before, see [the first timer's guide on our blog](https://auth0.com/blog/a-first-timers-guide-to-an-open-source-project/) for resources and tips on how to get started.